MeanyLodge/History/Water.md

 The [WA Dept. Of Health](https://doh.wa.gov/) has upgraded us from a Group B to a [Group A TNC](https://doh.wa.gov/community-and-environment/drinking-water/water-system-assistance/tnc-water-systems) water facility.
 In practical terms, the significant changes are:

-    from reporting to our local AHJ (Kittitas County) to reporting directly to the WA DOH.
+    from: reporting to our local AHJ (Kittitas County)
+    to: reporting directly to the WA DOH.

     from: testing nitrates every 3 years
     to: testing annually